jennifer-levine/analytics-portfolio/README.md

 ### 1. Analysis of Financial Messaging to Mitigate Trade Breaks
 **Tools:** Excel, Python, Tableau

-**Summary:** Analyzed SWIFT messaging through descriptive analytics and single-label multi-class model to mitigate the frequency and costs associated with trade breaks
+**Summary:** Analysis of SWIFT messaging through descriptive analytics and a single-label multi-class model to mitigate the frequency and costs associated with trade breaks

 👉 [View Project](./capstone2026)